 Basically, Influencer Marketing (IM) is finding people with a large, loyal following who likes your product or service enough to share your social media posts with their huge followers.
 It’s product endorsement, but the one big difference is the influencers are not paid.
 It’s word-of-mouth marketing on steroids.
+I’ll to paying for an influencer in a bit.

-But how do you find these influencers?
+How do you find these influencers?

 Twitter is a good and easy place to start.
 That was my strategy with a client who offers parenting classes.
 Find the mom bloggers.
 There are thousands of them all over the world.
 I searched for bloggers who tweeted using hashtag #PositiveParenting because that was the parenting philosophy that my client used in his classes.
 Within that category, I also looked to see where they were located and how many Twitter followers they had.
 We were specifically looking for mom bloggers with 10,000+ following.
 Believe me, they’re out there.